RyKaj/Documentation/InfrastructureArchitecture/Microservice-Anti-Patterns.md

 making decisions about various aspects of microservices, particularly with regards to service granularity and devops tools, for all the wrong reasons.
 It all boils down to tradeoffs.
-Rich Hickey says \"Programmers know the benefits of everything and the tradeoffs of nothing.\" My friend Neal Ford likes to follow up on Rich\'s quote by saying
+Rich Hickey says \"Programmers know the benefits of everything and the tradeoffs of nothing."
+My friend Neal Ford likes to follow up on Rich\'s quote by saying
-\"Architects must understand both.\" I maintain that developers should know both as well.
+\"Architects must understand both."
+I maintain that developers should know both as well.

 ### Making the Wrong Decisions